MileHacker Logo

 Public Transportation in Daejeon

-Daejeon a well-developed public transportation system that helps you reach most attractions easily.
+Daejeon a well-developed public transportation system that helps you reach nearly all attractions easily.
 The Daejeon Metro operates a single line (Line 1) that runs east-west, connecting major areas including Daejeon Station, the Government Complex, and Yuseong Spa.
 An extensive bus network covers all parts of Daejeon, with frequent services.
 Buses use a color-coding system: blue for main routes, green for local, and red for express services.
 Daejeon currently does not have a tram system in operation, but city plans include future development.

 Metro Hubs: Daejeon Station (transfers to KTX), Government Complex (bus transfers), Yuseong Spa (hot springs area).
 Route maps are available at underground stations, bus stops, and through navigation apps like Naver Map and Kakao Map.